matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

 Or we could have the servers negotiate together to decide the retention for a room.
 Both seem overengineered, however.

-This proposal deliberately doesn't address GDPR erasure or mega-redaction scenarios, as it attempts to build a coherent UX around the use case of users knowing their privacy requirements *at the point they send messages*.
-Meanwhile GDPR erasure is handled elsewhere (and involves hiding rather than purging messages, in order to avoid annhilating conversation history), and mega-redaction is yet to be defined.

 It also doesn't solve specifying storage quotas per room (i.e. "store the last 500 messages in this room"), to avoid scope creep.
 This can be handled by an MSC for configuring resource quotas per room (or per user) in general.